PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/text-object.rst

 Text objects
 ------------

 The `Text type <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Text.html>`_ allows to create `Text objects`_ based on HTML fonts.
-It allows to customize the color of the text, the shadows, the stroke, etc...
+It allows customizing the color of the text, the shadows, the stroke, etc...

 You can create a `Text object <text-object.html>`_ using the `Add Object dialog <add-object-dialog.html>`_.
 Also, using the `type replacing dialog <replace-object-type.html>`_, you can convert a `Bitmap Text <bitmap-text-object.html>`_ (or any other object) into a `Text object`_.